Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Extended Related Work

 \paragraph{Model merging.} Relevant topics of LMC include model merging and federated learning. \citet{McMahan_AISTATS_2017} and \cite{Konecny_arxiv_2016} introduced the concept of federated learning, where a model is trained on divided datasets. \citet{Wang_ICLR_2020} proposed a federated learning method by permuting each component unit and then averaging the weights of the models. \citet{Singh_NIPS_2020} proposed a method for merging models by performing alignments of model weights using optimal transport, which is similar to the method proposed by \cite{Ainsworth_ICLR_2023}.
 Although their method is designed for model fusion and its performance is inferior to that of Ainsworth et al.'s method, it can be considered an LMC-based method because it uses hard alignments for the same architecture. \citet{Wortsman_ICML_2022} proposed a method to improve test accuracy without increasing inference cost, unlike ensemble methods, by averaging the weights of models fine-tuned with different hyperparameters.

 \paragraph{Low-rank bias.} Empirically, some previous studies~\citep{Tukan_arXiv_2020,Arora_ICML_2018,Alvarez_NIPS_2017,Yu_CVPR_2017,Denton_NIPS_2014} on the compression of trained DNN models have pointed out that even when the weights are replaced with low-rank matrices, the accuracy does not decrease significantly.
-This suggests that SGD has an implicit bias toward reducing the model weights to low-rank. \cite{Tomer_arxiv_2023} and \cite{Timor_CoLT_2023} further discuss the low-rank effect on the weights of trained models introduced by weight decay and a small initialization scale.
+This suggests that SGD has an implicit bias toward reducing the model weights to low-rank. \cite{Yunis_arxiv_2024} explored the reduction of rank during SGD-based training and the orientation of top singular vectors via SVD on the weights.
+While this is relevant to our paper, \cite{Yunis_arxiv_2024} do not examine the effects of permutations in detail.
+Moreover, it does not discuss the interplay between hidden layer inputs and top singular vectors under permutations. \cite{Tomer_arxiv_2023} and \cite{Timor_CoLT_2023} further discuss the low-rank effect on the weights of trained models introduced by weight decay and a small initialization scale.
 In particular, \cite{Tomer_arxiv_2023} state that the weights become more low-rank by strengthening the weight decay and increasing the learning rate, and this is expected to help establish LMC via WM (which we experimentally confirm in \cref{app:relation_hyperparameters_and_lmc}).